Wyatt Mills: Boston Red Sox

 On December 16, 2022, Mills was traded to the Boston Red Sox for minor-league pitcher Jacob Wallace.
 Mills began the 2023 season on the injured list due to right elbow inflammation.
 He suffered additional elbow inflammation in mid-March, delaying his recovery, and was transferred to the 60-day injured list on April 16.
 On July 5, Mills underwent Tommy John surgery, ending his season.
 Following the season on November 17, the Red Sox declined to tender Mills an offer, making him a free agent.

 On November 19, 2023, Mills re-signed with the Red Sox on a two-year minor league contract.
 He returned to action in 2025 with the Triple-A Worcester Red Sox, making 32 appearances (seven starts) in which he posted a 4-2 record and 3.12 ERA with 49 strikeouts and one save across 52 innings of work.
 Mills was released by the Red Sox organization on August 3, 2025.

 Los Angeles Dodgers

 On August 16, 2025, Mills signed a minor league contract with the Los Angeles Dodgers organization.
+To begin the 2026 season, he was assigned to the Triple-A Oklahoma City Comets, posting a 3.26 ERA with 28 strikeouts in 14 appearances.
+On May 10, 2026, the Dodgers selected Mills' contract, adding him to their active roster.
+He was optioned back to Triple-A on May 19.
+In six total appearances for Los Angeles, Mills recorded a 5.68 ERA with five strikeouts across 6 1/3 innings pitched.
+Mills was designated for assignment by the Dodgers on August 3.

+Washington Nationals

+On August 6, 2026, Mills was claimed off waivers by the Washington Nationals, and optioned him to the Triple-A Rochester Red Wings.
+He never made an appearance due to an undisclosed injury.
+On September 17, Mills was released by the Nationals.

 International career

-In October 2019, Mills was selected for the United States national baseball team for the 2019 WBSC Premier12 tournament, held in November 2019.
+In October 2019, Mills was selected for the United States national baseball team for the 2019 WBSC Premier12 tournament, held in November.
+He was 1–0 with a 4.91 ERA in five relief appearances.